marionbarker/OmniLoopMessageParser/README.md

 * getActionDict

 * getAnalysisIO: switches between Marion's configuration of files for Mac and PC without having to tweak the runLastLoopReport or runAll433_Rev3 code manually.
 For anyone pulling this repo to their machine, this should be the only function that requires editing.

-## DEPRECATED

-This code will still run.
-None of these functions are used by  analyzeMessageLogsRev3.py

-* analyzeMessageLogsNew.py :

-Deprecated main routine for processing and reporting results from Loop Report.
-Uses podStateAnalysis function.
-But other code is found in deprecated .py functions.

-The deprecated_PodSuccess code takes every message read from the Loop_Report file and then parses it using the deprecated send, recv and complete message dictionaries.

-* analyzeMessageLogs.py :

-Deprecated (original) main routine for processing and reporting results from Loop Report.
-Started with work from Eelke and Marion on Jupyter then added a bunch of output without subtracting very much.
-Uses functions found in deprecated_PodSequence (completely superceded by checkAction.)

-## Deprecated Low Level Utilities

-* basal_analysis.py : basal timing analysis added to Jupyter by Eelke and copied over on 3/2/2019
-* deprecated_PodSequence: initial idea - replaced by podStateAnalysis
-* deprecated_PodSuccess: replaced by checkAction